mcnamarabrian/bucks-co-mongodb-basics-beyond/cookbooks/mongodb/README.md

 ## Platform:

-The cookbook aims to be platform independent, but is best tested on debian squeeze systems.
+The cookbook aims to be platform independant, but is best tested on debian squeeze systems.

-The `10gen_repo` recipe configures the package manager to use 10gen's official package repositories on Debian, Ubuntu, Redhat, CentOS, Fedora, and Amazon linux distributions.
+The `10gen_repo` recipe configures the package manager to use 10gen's official package reposotories on Debian, Ubuntu, Redhat, CentOS, Fedora, and Amazon linux distributions.

 # DEFINITIONS: